Climate change could damage thousands of U.S. bridges, engineers say | Gephardt Daily

 The American Society of Civil Engineers’ 2016 “Failure to Act” report estimates that from 2016 to 2025, “each household will lose $3,400 each year in disposable income due to infrastructure deficiencies.”

-As for new bridges being built, civil engineers need to account for climate change and stronger designs that can withstand increased flooding, seismic activity and temperature fluctuations, Mahmoud said.
-Adding these contingencies is a growing area of study in civil engineering, he said.
+As for new bridges, civil engineers need to account for climate change and stronger designs that can withstand increased flooding, seismic activity and temperature fluctuations, Mahmoud said.
+Adding these contingencies is a growing area of study in civil engineering.

 Palu was pursuing a master’s degree in civil engineering when the work was conducted, and Mahmoud is an associate professor and chair of the American Society of Civil Engineers’ Steel Bridges and Fatigue and Fracture committees.